matthew-brett/lis-quant1a/week-03-outline.md

 * Section 3b: Tables (Lec 3.4 - Lec 3.7)
 * Reading and Practice for Section 3b

-Now proceed to week 2 of the course, and do the following:
+Now proceed to Week 2 of the course, and do the following:

 * Section 4: Expressions (Lec 4.1 - Lec 4.5)
 * Reading and Practice for Section 4